 - Identify the triggers that encourage the behaviour.

-- Make some small changes to the strategy so that you get a more useful result.
-For example, if we want to explore eating more healthily, we may have a trigger that when we see a chocolate trifle that we’re drawn to eat it.
+- Make small changes to the strategy to get a more beneficial result.
+For example, if we want to explore eating more healthily, we may have a trigger that when we see a chocolate trifle, we’re drawn to eat it.
 We want to change the result of the trigger and, for example, drink a glass of water instead.

 - Test.
-Purposely search out a trifle and see how easy it is to drink a glass of water instead of eating the trifle.
+Purposely search out a trifle and see how easy it is to drink a glass of water instead of eating it.

 - Choose your success model – Select someone with skills you would like to explore and improve.
-It’s important that you’ve seen them perform the activity you want to model – either in real life or on film or video.
-The more time you spend watching and listening to them in a neutral state, the better..
+It’s essential that you’ve seen them perform the activity you want to model in real life or on film or video.
+The more time you spend watching and listening to them in a neutral state, the better.

 - Imagine (in any way that makes sense to you) floating into their body.
 Replay the movie as them, let them do the work, but see, hear, and feel what they see, hear, and feel as you replay the movie.

 - Float back into your own body (again, in any way that makes sense to you).
-As you leave their body, take all the learning that’s useful to use now and/or any appropriate time in the future.
-In your mind, replay the movie, with you as the main actor, exhibiting all the useful attributes of your model.
+As you leave their body, take all the learning that’s useful to use now and/or at any appropriate time in the future.
+In your mind, replay the movie, with you as the leading actor exhibiting all the valuable attributes of your model.